RNN based Incremental Online Spoken Language Understanding: Proposed Techniques

 \subsection{End-of-Sentence Detection}

 Both the baseline Offline and Online RNN system do not have a sense of utterance boundaries during the evaluation phase.
-Thus, as described in Section~\ref{sec:need_slu}, we train an EOS classifier independently.
-The architecture of the EOS detection system is similar to the online RNN Classification system with two exceptions: (i) it uses a sigmoid activation at the output, and (ii) binary cross-entropy to classify EOS.
-In conjunction with the EOS system the latency of baseline offline system and online system is pictured in Figure~\ref{fig:timeline}.B.
+Thus, as described in Section~\ref{sec:need_slu}, we train an independent EOS classifier.
+The architecture of the EOS classifier is similar to the online RNN intent classifier with 2 exceptions: (i) sigmoid activation at output, and (ii) binary cross-entropy loss.
+In conjunction with the EOS system the latency of baseline offline system and online system is pictured in Fig~\ref{fig:timeline}.B.